• Skip to primary navigation

 A closeup of a plate piled high with air fryer chicken nuggets.
 The red banner at the bottom reads: paleo, gluten-free, grain-free, and nut-free

-Even better?
-You can meal prep these nuggets and freeze them so you or your kiddos can pop ’em in the air fryer at a moment’s notice!
+The best thing about these delicious air fryer chicken nuggets is you can meal prep these nuggets and freeze them so you or your kiddos can pop ’em in an air fryer basket at a moment’s notice!
+These homemade chicken nuggets truly are the gift that keeps on giving!

 A smiling Asian woman is holding up a golden air fryer chicken nugget.

-Plantain chips are the perfect gluten-free panko replacement!
+Plantain chips are the perfect gluten-free panko breadcrumbs replacement!

 An overhead shot of a bowl of plantain chips and plantain strips.